Skip to main content

 export const subtract = (a, b) => a - b;

-Named exports enforce a specific identifier for each exported entity.
-When various developers use the same functionality, they reference it by the same name, avoiding confusion.
+In a real-world project, multiple developers often work on the same codebase, each bringing their own coding styles and preferences.
+Named exports help enforce a level of consistency by requiring specific identifiers for each exported entity.
+When different developers import and use the same functionality, they reference it by the same name, reducing confusion and potential naming conflicts.

 // Without named exports